wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Fixed problem with the plugin that is affected by servers without having the $_SERVER variable setup correctly.
 = 2.2 =
 * Updated for compatiblity with the new "Adobe Creative SDK" editor.
 * Fixed the instagram container.